"The best way to find yourself is to lose yourself in the service of others."

 Tending Hearts

 The Addict tends hearts compulsively, trying to fix everyone, unable to tolerate others' pain.
-His tending is about his own discomfort, not their needs.
-The Hermit doesn't tend hearts at all.
-He's too disconnected to offer care.
+His tending serves his discomfort, not their needs.
+The Hermit doesn't tend hearts at all—too disconnected to offer care.
 The Mature Lover tends hearts with presence and wisdom.

 Tending hearts includes:

-Listening deeply: The Lover gives his full attention without planning what to say next.
-He listens to understand, not to respond.
+Listening deeply: The Lover gives full attention without planning his response.
+He listens to understand, not to reply.

-Holding space for feelings: The Lover lets others experience their emotions without rushing to fix them.
-He can be present to pain without needing to make it go away.
+Holding space for feelings: The Lover lets others experience emotions without rushing to fix them.
+He sits present to pain without needing it to disappear.

 Offering comfort: The Lover provides physical and emotional support when needed.
 A touch, a word, a presence that says "I'm here."

-Seeing people as they are: The Lover looks beyond masks and defenses to the real person.
-He sees the heart beneath the armor.
+Seeing people as they are: The Lover looks beyond masks and defenses to the tenderness inside.
+He sees the heart as well as the armor.

-Tending your own heart: The Lover cares for himself so he can care for others from fullness.
+Tending our own heart: The Lover cares for himself so he can care for others from fullness.
 He doesn't deplete himself in service.

-Tending hearts is not about having the right words or knowing what to do.
-Often the most powerful thing you can offer is simply your presence—being with someone in their experience without trying to change it.
+Tending hearts is not about saying the right thing or knowing what to do.
+Most of the time the most useful thing you can offer is just being there, sitting with someone in whatever they're going through, without trying to make it better or different.